idec-teams/2025_Evolution_Suisse_2025/docs/documentation/notebook.md

 ## July

-+ Introducing deletion into Marionette-Clo _E.
++ Deletion of the csg casette in Marionette-Clo _E.
 Coli_ strain to obtain SEM6 _E.Coli_, a strain that will be used for further transformations in course of the project
 + Fluorescence based efficiency assay (GFP-mScarlet inversion) to determine the initial efficiency of bridge recombinases towards selected target and donor sequences

 ## August